-25We can be a little more precise here.
+$^{^{25}}$ We can be a little more precise here.
 The above mentioned papers analyze situations where the state θ and the policy action of the decision maker are vectors with the same dimension.
 Negative results (non-existence of fully revealing equilibria in the hearing game) are obtained in the one-dimensional case with strong conflict of interests (Krishna-Morgan, 2001, Propositions 4 and 5; Battaglini, 2002, Proposition 2).
 In our model, θ can be multi-dimensional, but the policy decision is essentially uni-dimensional (it is easy to show that the DSP always chooses a common standard).
-The conflict of interests in our model is likely to be strong, because the exporting country prefers the most permissive common standard (it can be shown that $\pi(p(e, e)A(e))$ is increasing in e), while the importing country prefers a much stricter standard.
-Although our model does not perfectly fit the a reinterpretation of the signal s observed by the DSP in our model: s can be thought of as incorporating the information that the DSP is able to extract from the hearings, and $\sigma{\varepsilon}^2(\theta)$ can be interpreted as capturing the DSP's residual uncertainty about θ after the hearings.
-The unconditional variance σ{ε}^2 again captures the overall noise in the DSP's information as viewed from an ex ante perspective.
+The conflict of interests in our model is likely to be strong, because the exporting country prefers the most permissive common standard (it can be shown that $\pi(p(e,e)A(e))$ is increasing in e), while the importing country prefers a much stricter standard.
+Although our model does not perfectly fit the frameworks of Battaglini and Krishna-Morgan, their results suggest that full revelation would not occur in our case.

-Before proceeding, we want to discuss the notion of "arbitration" in our model.
-If invoked, the DSP selects policies according to the principle of joint-welfare maximization.
-One might object that in our model the DSP is just "enforcing" a clause of the ex-ante contract that reads "policies should maximize the joint welfare of the countries."
-The reason we do not think of this process as enforcement is that the countries' welfare functions are not verifiable.
-By enforcement we mean that a "court" imposes stiff penalties if a (verifiable) rule is violated, whereas in our model the DSP only offers an outside option to the governments.
-In this sense, our model can rationalize the DSP as a genuine arbitrator, not a straight enforcer.
-This is in contrast with the previous theoretical literature on the DSP, in which the DSP is beneficial only to the extent that it can bring about more severe punishments for violations of the agreements.
+contrast with the previous theoretical literature on the DSP, in which the DSP is beneficial only to the extent that it can bring about more severe punishments for violations of the agreements.
 Also notice that, in the models that focus exclusively on the enforcement role of the DSP, any "out of court" settlement by the governments is not desirable, as it diminishes the punishment for violations.
 In our model, on the other hand, out-of-court settlement is desirable.
 Thus, our model can rationalize a trade institution that facilitates genuine dispute settlement, rather than retaliation.